SungardAS/aws-services-authorizer/README.md

 Input Parameter Values

-- CloudformationLambdaExecutionRoleArn: *role_arn* (See <a href="https://s3.amazonaws.com/cloudformation-serverless-codepipeline.us-east-1/roles/role_cloudformation-lambda-execution-role.json">here</a> for Trust Relationships and Policy Document)
-- CodePipelineServiceRoleArn: *role_arn*  (See <a href="https://s3.amazonaws.com/cloudformation-serverless-codepipeline.us-east-1/roles/role_AWS-CodePipeline-Service.json">here</a> for Trust Relationships and Policy Document)
+- CloudformationLambdaExecutionRoleArn:

+  Enter `ARN of IAM Role for Cloudformation to create changesets and target stack`.
+If you already created one or more CodePipeline that uses Cloudformation, this role should have been created already, so you can use the same role, 'cloudformation-lambda-execution-role'.
+If not, please create a role with the same name with Trust Relationships and Policy Document defined <a href="https://s3.amazonaws.com/cloudformation-serverless-codepipeline.us-east-1/roles/role_cloudformation-lambda-execution-role.json">here</a>.

+- CodePipelineServiceRoleArn:

+  Enter `ARN of IAM Role for CodePipeline to be executed`.
+If you already created one or more CodePipeline, this role should have been created already, so you can use the same role, 'AWS-CodePipeline-Service'.
+If not, please create a role with the same name with Trust Relationships and Policy Document defined <a href="https://s3.amazonaws.com/cloudformation-serverless-codepipeline.us-east-1/roles/role_AWS-CodePipeline-Service.json">here</a>.

+- CustomAuthorizerIAMRoleName:

+- CustomAuthorizerLambdaName:

+- EncryptionLambdaName:

-- EncryptionLambdaName: *encryption_lambda_function_name* (See <a href="https://github.com/SungardAS/aws-services-encryption">here</a> for the Lambda Function Project to Encrypt Environment Variables)
+  Enter the `NAME (not ARN) of the encryption Lambda Function`.
+If you didn't already deployed the Encryption Lambda Function, see <a href="https://github.com/SungardAS/aws-services-encryption">here</a> to deploy the Lambda Function to Encrypt Environment Variables.

+- GitHubPersonalAccessToken:

-- GitHubPersonalAccessToken: *access_token* (See <a href="https://help.github.com/articles/creating-an-access-token-for-command-line-use/">here</a> to find how to genernate the access token)
+  `Access Token` for CodeBuild to access to the this Github repository.
+(See <a href="https://help.github.com/articles/creating-an-access-token-for-command-line-use/">here</a> to find how to generate the access token).

-- GitHubSourceRepositoryBranch: master
+- GitHubSourceRepositoryBranch: `master`

-- GitHubSourceRepositoryName: aws-services-authorizer
+- GitHubSourceRepositoryName: `aws-services-authorizer`

-- GitHubSourceRepositoryOwner: SungardAS
+- GitHubSourceRepositoryOwner: `SungardAS`

-- ParameterOverrides: { "SSOHost": "*sso_host*", "SSOBasicAuthUsername": "*sso_user*", "SSOBasicAuthPassword": "*sso_password*", "SSOMasterToken": "*sso_master_token*" }
+- ParameterOverrides: `{ "SSOHost": "sso_host", "SSOBasicAuthUsername": "sso_user", "SSOBasicAuthPassword": "sso_password", "SSOMasterToken": "sso_master_token" }`

-- ProjectImage: aws/codebuild/python:2.7.12
+- ProjectImage: `aws/codebuild/python:2.7.12`

 ## How To Test Lambda Functions